AssetMark | Blog

 And lastly, this is by no means an exhaustive list.
 There are as many different marketing strategies as there are different financial practices.
 This list should, however, enable you to become familiar with some of the general practices and approaches to financial advisor marketing strategies.

-Digital Marketing
+Digital Marketing For Financial Advisors

+Any modern business, including financial advisory practices, needs to prioritize digital marketing.
 Simply put, digital marketing for financial advisors is the promotion of your brand and practice across digital channels.
 The most noteworthy and important example of this is your website.

-"Design is the silent ambassador of your brand." - Paul Rand
+"Design is the silent ambassador of your brand."

-No matter what, your website needs to look and feel modern, be accessible on mobile, and be well designed.
+No matter what, your website needs to look and feel modern, be accessible on mobile, and be well-designed.
 Even if you and your clients value in-person interaction, the first place that any prospective customer will evaluate your practice is through your website.
 Just consider these statistics:

 Most of the other strategies, tactics, and ideas listed here fall under the umbrella of digital marketing.
 None of them, however, will be as impactful as they can be if your website makes a poor impression.

-Content Marketing
+Leverage Content Marketing in Various Types

-Roughly half of all investors are interested in learning more about investing.
+Investors are interested in learning more about investing.
 If you create content that provides that education, you’ll have created a magnet that brings in leads through search engines, a resource to send out to your email contacts, relevant collateral to show potential clients as they evaluate you, and so much more.

 What form should this content take?
 Types of content vary, but plenty of advisors find success with blogging.
-Others prefer podcasts, or participating in web seminars or virtual summits.
-Still others create videos to host on Youtube.
+Others prefer podcasts or participating in web seminars or virtual summits.
+Still others create videos to host on YouTube.
 Others deploy a mix of all of these mediums.
 The important thing is to create something that educates, promotes your brand, and is highly shareable and discoverable.

-Premium Content: Trading Value for New Leads
+Create Premium Content To Trade Value for New Leads

 As we will explore below, email marketing is still an effective strategy for advisor marketing.
 But what happens when your list inevitably shrinks with each send?
 You have to have a strategy for bringing in fresh subscribers.
+Premium content might include valuable assets in the form of:

 • eBooks